mohammadsf/Udacity-FEND/README.md

 # **Front-end Nanodegree**

-This repository contains all my files for the Front-end Nanodegree Exercises.
+This repository contains all my files for the Front-end Nanodegree Exercises with notes.

 ##Front-END NanoDegree(Version 8.0)